• Posted Date: 05/02/2023

 • Completed a GPhC-accredited course

-• Meet the new standards from General Pharmaceutical Council
+• Meet the new standards from the General Pharmaceutical Council

 • Have at least two years of relevant patient-focused experience in the UK